wix-incubator/repluggable/README.md

 Some packages (providers) provide services to other packages (consumers).
 The services are provided through APIs.
 An API is an object, which implements a TypeScript interface, and is identified by an API key.
 An API key is another object declared as a const [TODO: link to example](), and exported from the package.

-In general, APIs allow packages to extend each other (consumers call APIs and pass contributions to the provider), and otherwise interact.
+In general, APIs allow packages to extend other packages (consumers call APIs, which let them pass contributions to the provider), and otherwise interact.
 Moreover, APIs are the only allowed way of interaction between packages.

-In order to provide an API, a provider package contributes that API under corresponding API key.
+In order to provide an API, a provider package does:
+- declare and export API interface and API key
+- implement API object according to the interface
+- contribute API object under the key

 In order to consume an API, a consumer package does:
-- import API key from the provider package, together with the API interface
+- import API key and API interface from the provider package
 - declare dependency on the API in relevant entry points
-- retrieve API object by calling `getApi` and passing it the API key [TODO: link to example]().
+- retrieve API object by calling `getAPI` and passing it the API key [TODO: link to example]().

 ## Reducers